Military

 The Army Prepositioning Afloat (APA) / Combat Prepositioning Force [CPF] Combat Prepositioning [PREPO] afloat is made up of ships from the Afloat Pre-positioning Force (APF) of the Military Sealift Command (MSC).
 The flexibility inherent in the APF makes this force a key element in joint operation planning; the APF is capable of supporting the plans for the entire range of military operations.
 Pre-positioned cargoes aboard APF shipping include the capability to provide humanitarian assistance with food rations, medical supplies, habitability sets (i.e., tents), potable water-making machinery, engineer support equipment, and motor transport.
 To enable the early delivery of combat power to a theater of operations, additional equipment such as tanks and artillery are pre-positioned.
 Elements of the APF may be temporarily moved to take up position close to a potential employment area, either to signal national resolve during an evolving crisis or enhance the timely delivery of supplies and equipment upon the decision to deploy a decisive force.

-The Operations Support Command (OSC) has responsibility for AWR-3.
-The pre-positioned ships are loaded at the Strategic Logistics Mobility Base, Charleston, South Carolina; and Hythe Army Depot Activity, England, maintains the Army watercraft that are part of the AWR-3 equipment.
+The Operations Support Command (OSC) had responsibility for AWR-3.
+The pre-positioned ships were loaded at the Strategic Logistics Mobility Base, Charleston, South Carolina.
+Hythe Army Depot Activity, England, maintains the Army watercraft that were part of the AWR-3 equipment.
 The watercraft are used to open ports, provide logistics-over-the-shore, and serve as lighterage.
 At any given time, about half the APS-3 watercraft are riding aboard a heavy-lift, pre-positioned ship in the Indian Ocean.
 Hythe sent employees to help download watercraft during operations in Kenya, Saudi Arabia, and Somalia.
 AWR-3, PREPO Afloat, gives a brigade of equipment for four maneuver battalions and a direct support artillery battalion, along with its requisite combat support (CS) and combat service support (CSS) and 30 days of sustainment supplies.

 During VIGILANT WARRIOR, the 24th ID(M) offloaded, reconfigured and fully exercised the set of equipment, which facilitates a powerful response in a flexible package that can be delivered to any port near any trouble spot within CENTCOM's AOR or to any deep water port in the world.